planet-lia/lia-docs/content/game-rules.md

 ## Units
 Each unit (a controllable biobot) has 100 health points and starts with 3 bullets which can be shot with 0.2 second delay and can be reloaded after 1 second since the last shot.
 The biobot's health regenerates 8 hp each second after 8 seconds out of combat.
+During the game the received location (x, y) of the unit points to it's center.

 * Size: 2
 * Health: 100 HP